OPEnSLab-OSU/Aggregating_autosampler/Code/sd files/readme.md

 =A1/86400+date(1970,1,1)

-The second column is the action performed.
+The second (B) column is the action performed.

-Additional columns contain values from the sensors.
+Additional columns contain values from the sensors:
+C: Load in grams
+D: Temperature in degrees Celsius
+E: Pressure in mbar